cinderblock/3-Phase-Controller/README.md

 ## VSCode

-To get VSCode IntelliSense to work, `avr.gcc.binPath` must be set in your User Settings.
+To get VSCode IntelliSense to work, `local.avr-gcc.compilerPath` must be set in your User Settings.
+It should be set to the full path prefix needed so that `avr-gcc` can be called on your system.
+Likely something like `"/path/to/avr8-gnu-toolchain/bin/"` or `"C:/Program Files/avr8-win64/bin/"` is recommended however empty string (`""`) is a valid value if `avr-gcc` is on your path.

 ## Associated documentation